ABC-Center/ABC-guide/docs/wiki-guide/Why-use-the-organization-GitHub.md

 ## Showcasing Your Work

-If you want your public work with Imageomics featured on your personal GitHub profile, you can make use of the GitHub [pin](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/pinning-items-to-your-profile) feature to have public repositories of your choice appear at the top of your profile whether they belong to you through an organization or personally.
+If you want your public work with ABC featured on your personal GitHub profile, you can make use of the GitHub [pin](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/pinning-items-to-your-profile) feature to have public repositories of your choice appear at the top of your profile whether they belong to you through an organization or personally.

 ## Flexibility

-While we encourage you to host your institute-related work on the Imageomics GitHub organization to maximize these benefits, we understand that there may be situations where other platforms or private repositories are more appropriate.
+While we encourage you to host your institute-related work on the ABC GitHub organization to maximize these benefits, we understand that there may be situations where other platforms or private repositories are more appropriate.
 These include:

 - Personal projects or work not directly tied to the institute.
 - Projects developed prior to joining the institute where transferring ownership might be complex or undesirable.

-We strongly encourage you to keep your institute-related work centrally organized in the [Imageomics GitHub organization](https://github.com/Imageomics) to maximize the benefits for you and your fellow researchers!
+We strongly encourage you to keep your institute-related work centrally organized in the [ABC GitHub organization](https://github.com/ABC-Center) to maximize the benefits for you and your fellow researchers!